reactabular/reactabular/README.md

 ## Formatted Table

 As just listing libraries and frameworks is boring, let's add some more data to it.
 We could fetch information such as followers from GitHub.
-I'll leave that as an exercise to the reader and just add that data to the definition.
+We'll go with mock data in this case.
 In addition we could add a boolean there to signify projects that work with Reactabular out of the box.
 Here's an expanded definition:

 ```javascript
 var data = [